Footwear

 Model 1912:

 The model 1912 boot took into account many of the soldier's complaints about the previous model.
 The height of the upper was lowered to 130-147.5 mm and the curve was accentuated on the in-step.
 A seventh eyelet (now made of Japanned copper) was added and the eyelets themselves irregularly spaced in order to improve lacing.
 In theory, the black leather laces were replaced with fiber laces though leather laces were still predominant.
-The number of hobnails was decreased to between 57-88 (these were 7 mm in diameter).
+The number of hobnails was decreased to between 57-88 (these were 7 mm in diameter), with a space left on the outside of the sole corresponding to location of the little toes.
 The weight of the boot is reduced from 2 kg to 1.2 kg (2.6 lbs).
 Starting with the model 1912, the boots were blackened before distribution to the troops.

 **Both the model 1893 and model 1912 boots were distributed in August 1914, with the former being predominant.
 The 1912 boot was distributed mainly to the youngest classes (active army).
 At mobilization, the Quarter-Master had a stock of approximately 1,800,000 pairs of boots.**